Last modified: January 19, 2025

 D-E: 2

-The adjacency matrix for the graph would look like:
+The adjacency matrix for the graph (using ∞ where no direct edge exists) is:

 A B C D E